centria/algo-and-data/docs/part1.md

 ```

 In this course, you can run into both kinds of implementations, depending on the situation.
 C# is used when we want to know how exactly something is done in said language.
 Otherwise, if we just want to have the general idea of an algorithm, we will use pseudocode.

+## What are data structures

+*Data structure* is a data organization, management and organization format, meant to enable efficient access and/or modification of the data it holds.
+Data structure is a collection of data values, the relationships between them and defines the functions that can be used on said data.

+We do not come by data structures in our physical world quite often, but as a loose example, a **cooking book** could be thought of as a data structure: It holds in data (the recipes), it is quite efficient to access (there's an indexed list at the beginning), it has the relations (one recipe might require another), and it defines the functions (you can read a recipe from the book, or even delete by ripping a page off).

+Usually, how ever, data structures refer to computer science data structures, such as *arrays*, *lists*, *graphs* and *trees*.
+We are quite familiar in using the first two, but we shall look into them a bit deeper in this course.
+The two latter are more complex data structures, but are quite common, and ever so efficient.
+You will get familiar with them during this course.

+##